 In addition to these ideas, always take your medication exactly as prescribed by your doctor, and never take prescriptions for longer than absolutely necessary.

-There were over 3.3 billion unused post-surgical opioids prescribed in 2016, and many of those pills flood into communities and fuel the opioid crisis.
-To prevent your prescription drugs from being diverted for non-medical use, dispose of any remaining pills in your prescription.
+In 2017, almost 90% of patients with leftover opioids did not dispose of them properly.
+In fact, many people kept them in their homes and shared them with family or friends.
+To prevent your prescription drugs from being diverted for non-medical use, dispose of any remaining pills.
 FDA guidelines for proper medical disposal recommend that you:

 - Read your medication label for proper disposal